natverse/natverse_hugo/content/home/band_one.md

 title: R packages for neuroanatomical data
 ---

 The natverse is a collection of R packages designed for analysing neuroanatomical data.
-All packages help users import, analyse and visualise neuroanatomical data across species ranging from fruit-flies to mice
+All packages help users import, analyse and visualise neuroanatomical data across species ranging from Drosophila to mice.
+Install all the packages in the natverse by running `if(!requireNamespace('remotes')) install.packages('remotes') remotes::install_github("natverse/natverse")`